Arts Society King Artist Members

 All in all I am always moving forward to create alluring and different projects.

 Hans Martin retired after a career in Atmospheric Physics in 1998 and in 2003 took up painting.
 He enrolled in Donnah Cameron’s watercolor classes in Newmarket until a few years ago when she moved.
 In time he became familiar with various art organizations including SOYRA and ASK.
 He has participated in several shows and other special events.
-He has won several watercolour awards including two honourable mentions and three first prizes.
+He has won several watercolour awards including three first prizes and two honourable mentions.

 Yi Mei focuses on landscape painting and still life, inspired by her natural surroundings.
 She works primarily in oil and acrylic and uses mixed media and texture techniques on her canvas.
 She loves integrating natural materials, such as dry plants or moss, mixed with modeling paste onto large-size canvases to create a sense of intimacy.
 Yi achieved the Certificate of Art and Design Studio Skills from OCAD University and she holds a master’s degree in art and design from Donghua University in Shanghai, China.
 Her art pieces have been selected and sold in many art exhibitions.